input-output-hk/mithril/multiple_beacon_observations.md

   The pain will mostly come from the `CertificateMessage`: we will need to keep the immutable file number in its associated `Certificate`  in order to reconstruct the (to be removed) beacon in the message.

+* **Major** The immutable file number is used alongside the epoch to deduce the 'master certificate' of an epoch.
+We need to be able to do that without it.

 ## Opportunities

 * We can rename the legacy beacon to `CardanoDbBeacon` to explicit its role.